 And think about this: That connection you feel when you’re spreading the word or hanging posters or handing out cards?
 That’s real.
 It’s everything porn isn’t.
 So that’s pretty cool.

-Ever spend time in the comments of our Facebook posts (or anywhere on the internet, really)?
+Ever spend time in the comments section of our Facebook posts (or anywhere on the internet, really)?
 Then you know how easy it is for people to say things they wouldn’t say to another person if they were face to face.
-This makes having online conversations about pornography difficult.
+This makes having online conversations about pornography difficult, but not impossible.
+(Just make sure you always keep it respectful, kind, love-focused, and stick to the facts.)

 When we have face to face conversations with people in our communities, at work, or with complete strangers, we can ditch our preconceived notions of who we think the other is and actually get to know each other.
 That’s what the movement is all about.